 It can be quite discouraging.
 You go buy something only to find out later that you could have gotten that for free.
 When looking at technology, there are a number of truly inventive and clever ways you can get things without having to pay for them.
 This article has a Canadian slant, but most of these 10 things are universal.

-I get ideas for stuff on a near constant basis.
-Sometimes older software I created for a particular purpose comes back around and captures my attention.
-Meeting Minutes is one such application.
-I wrote it for a client that needed to keep track of meetings and also wanted to give users in the office tools to read and comment on these meetings.
+I wrote this for a client that needed to keep track of meetings and also wanted to give users in the office tools to read and comment on these meetings.
 At the time, I was just trying to solve a particular problem.
 Now, this is something you can use in your own company to track meetings.
 Let’s take a closer look.

 Not to long ago, Starbucks made a bunch of changes to how they handled their Starbucks Card promotions.
 Some of the changes were good (12 drinks now get you a free drink), but some other changes are clearly causing some difficulty.
 One of the bigger problems is how someone might redeem a free drink now that Starbucks no longer sends out postcard-sized redemption cards.

 The scenario: You need to get a copy of Microsoft Office 2010 installed on your Windows-based computer, but don’t wish to buy a copy the Application.
 You heard there were free options available for this software but we’re sure how to get the application installed.
 Included in Microsoft Office 2010 Starter are stripped down versions […]

 Today we have another free tool for you.
 In the same category as the Reboot, Log Off, and Shutdown – Reboot Now can be used to force a computer to reboot on a set schedule.
 Once that time you setup is reached, Reboot Now will force the computer to reboot as cleanly as possible.This small utility sits in your Windows System Tray out of the way doing it’s thing inconspicuously.
 Read on for more details and download links.